Viña del Mar psychopaths: Detention and judicial process

-Sagredo and Topp Collins were brought to justice on 8 March 1982, and declared guilty by the Minister in visit Dinorah Cameratti on 13 March.
+The trial of Sagredo and Topp started on 8 March 1982.
+The two declared guilty by the Minister in visit, Dinorah Cameratti, on 13 March.

-Jorge Sagredo and Carlos Topp Collins confessed extrajudicially, judicially and publicly to all their crimes.
+Sagredo and Topp confessed extrajudicially, judicially and publicly to all their crimes.
 In this way, both were found guilty and sentenced to death, a sentenced first handed down on 8 January 1983 by the minister in visit Julio Torres Allú.

 The sentence was confirmed in the second instance by the unanimity of the First Chamber of the Court of Appeals of Valparaíso, composed of the ministers Margarita Osnovikoff, Iris González and Guillermo Navas.
 The sentence was ratified unanimously by the Third Chamber of the Supreme Court of Chile, consisting of the ministers Osvaldo Erbetta Vaccaro, Emilio Ulloa Muñoz, Abraham Meersohn Schijman and the lawyers Raúl Rencoret Donoso and Cecilli Cáceres, on 17 January 1985.

 Execution

-Relatives of the victims lobbied against the executions of Sagredo and Topp since they believed the two men were connected to a higher-ranking death squad.
+Relatives of the victims, most of whom were leftists who were opposed to the military dictatorship, lobbied against the executions of Sagredo and Topp, since they believed the two men were connected to a higher-ranking death squad.
 Sagredo said he and Topp had committed some of the murders after being given drugs and promised money by a "crime club" that included a prominent building contractor and five other "executives" who wanted to eliminate political opponents of the Pinochet regime.
 Only one "executive" was identified Luis Gubler Diaz, a building contractor and member of a prominent Vina del Mar family.
-Diaz had close ties with intelligence squads during the violent repression of leftists after the 1973 coup.
+Gubler had close ties with intelligence squads during the violent repression of leftists after the 1973 coup.

 An investigation showed that a revolver owned by Gubler was used in four murders.
 The detective told a court that Gubler confessed to two murders while in custody.
 However, the detective and the judge hearing the case were later removed.
 Gubler was freed, and a new judge refused to permit any new evidence against him on the grounds that his confession was made under torture.

-However, both men were denied presidential clemencies by Augusto Pinochet, and they were executed by firing in Quillota on 29 January 1985, as was common at the time.
+However, both men were denied presidential clemency by Augusto Pinochet.
+The two were executed by firing squad in Quillota on 29 January 1985, as was common at the time.
 Their hands were tied, they were strapped to chairs, and they had circular red paper targets placed over their hearts.

 Sagredo and Topp were the last people to be legally executed in Chile, as the country abolished capital punishment for common offenses in 2001.